New Tesla Model 3 versus used Tesla Model S: range & charging

 The Tesla Model 3 is the first Tesla to come with a CCS port (the standard European socket type for public rapid chargers) and its 200kWh maximum charging speed is fastest of any Tesla – or indeed any car until the Porsche Taycan arrives.

 You have to buy a converter at the cost of £400 to be able to plug the S into those same chargers (and you can also get a converter for CHAdeMO sockets, although of course both cars have access to the Tesla Supercharger network, too).
+Some Model S cars feature free unlimited Supercharging, but Model 3s don’t benefit from this – you have to pay per use.

 Real-world range is remarkably close.
 The Model S was achieving 243 miles maximum range when it was brand new, and with 25,000 miles on the clock it’s now managing 230 miles – the same distance as we achieved in varied everyday use of the Model 3 Standard Range Plus.